 If you haven’t figured it out by now, finding your favorite baseball team’s television broadcasts has become increasingly difficult in the era of live streaming.

 It’s a complicated problem for Major League Baseball.
 The regional TV contracts are extremely lucrative and bring an influx of cash to the game.
 But the trade-off is a confused and frustrated fanbase that may be forced into cable TV subscriptions they no longer want.

 As a fan living in one of the affected local television markets, your options are somewhat limited.

-You’re either going to have to pay for cable or satellite service, pay the high sticker price for AT&T TV’s streaming service or find a somewhat sketchy workaround.
+You’re either going to have to pay for cable or satellite service, pay the high sticker price for DIRECTV STREAM’s streaming service or find a somewhat sketchy workaround.

 More Clark.com Content You May Like: